Semi-parametric modeling of SARS-CoV-2 transmission using tests, cases, deaths, and seroprevalence data: Methods

 \subsection{Data}

-We start with time series of daily tests (positive and negative), case counts (positive tests), and deaths observed over some time period of interest.
-Daily resolution is too noisy due to reporting delays, weekend effect, etc., so we aggregate/bin the three types of counts in 3 day intervals.
-We use 3 day aggregation, because it allows us to analyze shorter time periods than more standard weekly aggregation, while still smoothing over decline of surveillance reporting during weekends and other data artifacts.
-Figure~\ref{oc:data} shows such a collection of aggregated time series for Orange County, CA, corresponding to the observation period spanning days between March 31, 2020 and July 16, 2020.
+We start with time series of daily numbers of SARS-CoV-2 diagnostic tests (positive and negative), case counts (positive tests), and deaths observed over some time period of interest.
+We aggregate the three types of counts in weekly intervals.
+Figure~\ref{oc:data} shows such a collection of aggregated time series for Orange County, CA, corresponding to the observation period spanning days between March 30, 2020 and February 14, 2021.
+We end our modeling period in February because vaccines became more widely available around this time, and our model does not account for vaccine-induced immunity.
 The data was compiled from anonymized individual test results provided by the Orange County Health Care Agency (OCHCA).
-We define cases as either confirmed or presumed COVID-19 diagnoses that have been officially reported to the state public health authorities.
+We define cases as either confirmed or presumed COVID-19 diagnoses that have been officially reported to the OCHCA.
 We used specimen collection dates and dates of deaths to tabulate test, case, and death counts.
-If an individual was tested more than once, we used only the first positive test of the individual for construction of test and case time series.
-We denote the vector of binned tests by $\mathbf{T} = (T_1, \dots, T_L)$, the vector of case counts by $\mathbf{Y} = (Y_1, \dots, Y_L)$, and the vector of deaths by $\mathbf{M} = (M_1, \dots, M_L)$, where counts $T_l$, $Y_l$, and $M_l$ are aggregated over a 3 day interval indexed by $l$ and $L$ is the total number of these intervals.
-We do not model changes in the numbers of tests performed.
-Rather, we condition on test counts in the specification of the sampling model for the vector of case counts, which describes the probability of the observed case count given the observed number of tests and unobserved/latent incidence of cases over each time interval.
-To formulate this data generating model and its companion for the vector of death counts $\mathbf{M}$, we first need a model for latent trajectories of incidence and prevalence of SARS-CoV-2 infections.
+We denote the vector of binned tests by $\mathbf{T} = (T_1, \dots, T_L)$, the vector of case counts by $\mathbf{Y} = (Y_1, \dots, Y_L)$, and the vector of deaths by $\mathbf{M} = (M_1, \dots, M_L)$, where the weeks are indexed by $l$ and $L = 48$ is the total number of weeks.
+Additionally, we use data from \cite{Bruckner2021}, a study conducted to estimate the seroprevalence in Orange County from a population-representative sample, which consists of 343 seropositive cases ($Z_{l^*}$) among 2979 ($U_{l^*}$) tests conducted between July 10 and August 16, 2020.
+For simplicity, we lump all seroprevalence test dates to a single time point --- August 16, 2020 --- corresponding to week $l^*=20$.
+To formulate the surveillance model for cases $\mathbf{Y}$, deaths $\mathbf{M}$, and seropositive cases $Z_{l^*}$, we first need a model for latent trajectories of incidence and prevalence of SARS-CoV-2 infections.